CEU-Economics-and-Business/ECBS-5148-Data-Architecture/_episodes/05-quality.md

 ![]({{ "/fig/gdp-wide.png" | relative_url }})

 > ## Gotcha
-> When using "Edit cells / Fill down" to fill in missing values for multiple columns, always start from the last column and work leftwards.
-OpenRefine defines records based on the first columns and so these should be changed last.
+> When using "Edit cells / Fill down" to fill in missing values for multiple columns, remember to turn on viewing Records, not Rows.
 {: .callout}